jahseed89/movie-library/README.md

 ####### Users can access a dashboard showcasing all trending movies, with each movie card providing a navigable link to detailed information about the selected movie.

 #####   Applicatoon is run with the: npm run dev command.

+##### NOTE: Currently, the MovieDetails page is not functioning as expected, but I am actively working on resolving the issue.
+I had to submit the project before the deadline.
+Additionally, I am implementing further improvements to enhance the application's overall quality.